iq-coryp/documentation-testing/pages/api/crm.md

 A **Customer** is a person or organization that buys goods or services from a store or business.

-A Customer resource consists of the following properties:

 | Name  | Data Type   | Is Required?   | Description | Example |
 |:------|:------------|:---------------|:------------|:--------|
 | Id | GUID | Read-only | Unique identifier for this Customer.
 This value is system-generated and read-only | `503d1d4a-c974-4286-b4a2-002699e60ad6` |